 Any runner who’s toed a start line knows: like it or not, every race is a learning experience.
 We’ve certainly made our share of mistakes in the 100+ races we’ve run, and while some were clearly our own fault, others were beyond our control.
 And a surprising number occurred before the race even started.
-So in the hopes that our practice makes you perfect, here we share our favorite battle-tested tips and tricks, with key insights from RaceRaves members, to improve your race day experience and help you avoid common mistakes.
+So with races returning, and in the hopes that our practice makes you perfect, here we share our favorite battle-tested tips and tricks, with key insights from RaceRaves members, to improve your race day experience and help you avoid common mistakes.
 On your mark, get set, GO!

 11 Race Day Tips